SlowFashion/front-end/README.md

     - item search
     - user cart
     - checkout(paypal/stripe)
     - a way to view purchases
+    - user needs a way to edit account details like email, password(with password reset)